The Fishhook Layer in Lithic Literature.

 I am going to take a little time viewing what is happening with Captain Hook in the story.
 It does not bother me that Walt Disney beat me to the character.
 It really just gives me more support.
 I am sure Mr. Disney knew his way around the stones as did many others, but rather than making up a story, I am trying to take the information as practical suggestions to how to avoid danger and survive.

 Looking at the image above, think about sitting on the stone cropping on the upper right with your feet dangling over the alligators collecting in the water below.
 I think I will try to lower the hook with some bait and see if I can catch me an alligator for lunch.
 I know that there is an alligator response to spin when overpowering prey or to assist dismembering.
-It is not hard to imagine an alligator after being baited and hooked that it would then spin itself into a perfect bundle with all of my extra rope and then bring the gator home to start that gumbo😋, but be careful he does not bite your hand off!
+It is not hard to imagine an alligator after being baited and hooked that it would then spin itself into a perfect bundle with all of my extra rope and then bring the gator home to start that gumbo😋, but be careful he does not bite off your hand!

 As you explore the possibilities allow your attention back to the ropes.
 With the combination of the animal layer, the ropes, and hooks your mind can start putting together bridles and harnesses.
 Once you start picking up on the hardware, you can start putting together other items like cleats and pulleys and masts for sailing.
 If anyone would benefit from designing hardware it would be a sailor and maybe it was Captain Hook?

-Before we leave this layer I wanted to point out one more layer here with the hardware, ropes, and alligator.
-I offer the article about the cave art in Africa that presented a beautifully rendered deer.
-Below, I have clipped the deer form form the article and placed it by our alligator and it fits nicely.
-You can start to get a sense of how this design is put together.
-The draftsmanship required to create can not be overstated and the brains capacity to follow the thread of information is sublime.
-Each layer is linked by subject and design.
-The deer offers itself as food for the alligator, but it also offers the antler and leg bone to the fishhook/gaff maker.
-Another example is a lumpy sea sponge which is found on the ocean floor, you will also find the same image of the sponge onboard the boat to transfer water.
+Another example of the layering is a lumpy sea sponge which is found on the ocean floor.
+You will also find the same image of the sponge onboard the boat to transfer water.
 You can actually follow the sponge being passed around by the sailors to take a drink of water.
 It is also the lumpy nose of the older sailor that may indicate a possible malady due to overexposure on the high seas.
 That same spongy nose is also found in the grandfather layer as the little grandbaby gives it a gripping pinch.
-I cover some of the boating designs in the article below.
+I cover some of the boating designs in the article below which cover the useful sponge.
 Please take the time to look up the sponge story.
 I think the sponge story really shows how layers are tied together and shared.
 From the bottom of the sea as a filtering creature, then brought on board to facilitate transfer of water, to the nose of the old sailor reminding you to protect your nose from the sun, and the celebration of the new member of the family, the humble sponge plays a role in Lithic literature.

 https://karolabryant.blogspot.com/2022/04/tracking-down-lithic-literature-stones.html